-Yes they might be a pain to follow at times but going rogue when a garment clearly states dry clean only or throwing something in the washing machine when it specifies hand washing it will compromise the quality of a garment.
-If you want your clothes to stay the same quality as when you first bought it it’s important to launder it as instructed.
+Yes, they might be a pain to follow at times but going rogue when a garment clearly states dry clean only or throwing something in the washing machine when it specifies hand washing it will compromise the quality of a garment.
+If you want your clothes to stay in the same condition as when you first bought it it’s important to launder it as instructed.

 Always separate your clothes into whites, brights and dark colours

 Failing to separate your clothes will mean that your once bright white t-shirt may end up looking dull and grey as a lot of garments aren’t colourfast which means colour molecules will end up settling on lighter coloured garments.